DrLex0/print3d-ffcp-x-endstop-trigger/README.md

 #### Self-tapping thread inserts

-Make shure the slotted side faces the hole.
+Make sure the slotted side faces the hole.
 Use a 5 mm M3 bolt to screw the thread insert into the X endstop trigger.
 It should straighten itself in the process.
 Tighten the thread insert until you feel some resistance.

 ![Photo 3](thumbs/photo-thread-inserts.jpg)[🔎](images/photo-thread-inserts.jpg)